The-Garage-Tech-Team/cafe_app_flutter/README.md

 ## ✨ Features

 ✔️ User Authentification .

 ✔️ As admin, add your Products.

 ✔️ View products added by admin.

-✔️As a user , s a user ,search for products by title ✔️As a user , Add/Remove products from the favorite products list.
+✔️As a user, s a user ,search for products by title

+✔️As a user, add/remove products from the favorite products list.

-✔️As a user , Cart management.
+✔️As a user, Cart management.

-✔️ As a user , if you are a like of the art coffee ,you can save the photos in your profile .
+✔️ As a user, if you are a like of the art coffee ,you can save the photos in your profile .

 ✔️Logout